noir-lang/noir/build-system/README.md

 We work in terms of _commits_ and not branches.
 Branches are a higher level concept that are ignored.
 Given a commit hash, there is a linear history of commits we scan and compare to the docker registry to determine what's changed, and thus what needs to be rebuilt.

-There is a `build_mainfest.json` that desribes various settings for each project (dependencies, rebuild patterns, etc).
+There is a `build_manifest.json` that describes various settings for each project (dependencies, rebuild patterns, etc).
 The dependencies as listed in the build manifest represent the graph such that if project A changes, all projects that depend on A will also be rebuilt.
 This likely closely mirrors the workflow graph as defined in Circle CI's `config.yml`.

 A rebuild pattern is a regular expression that is matched against a list of changed files.
 We use pretty broad regular expressions that trigger rebuilds if _any_ file in a project changes, but you can be more fine-grained, e.g. not triggering rebuilds if you change something inconsequential.

 ## Usage

 Add the build system into your repository as a submodule located at `/build-system`.
 Circle CI expects a `.circleci/config.yml` file from which you can leverage the build scripts.
-After checking out your repository code, initialise this submodule e.g.
+After checking out your repository code, initialize this submodule e.g.

 ```
 git submodule update --init build-system